MarcIsak/MSLibrarian/README.md

 ### Parameter files

-Some of the third-party tools that MSLibrarian uses, such as Comet (or MSFragger), DIA-Umpire or Spectrast requires parameters files.
+Some of the third-party tools that MSLibrarian uses, such as Comet (or MSFragger), DIA-Umpire or Spectrast require parameters files.
 Example parameter files can be found in the folder **params** in this repository.
 Make sure to add the folder to the C:/-drive and that the path to the files **do not** contain any spaces.

 These parameter files can be edited, but it is **not recommended** to do so.